Search

 As explained above, English law also implies certain terms into contracts.

-A party to a contract can seek to exclude or restrict its potential liability for breach of contract and the application of implied terms into contracts by the inclusion of express exclusion clauses or liability limitation clauses in the contract.
+A party to a contract can seek to exclude or restrict its potential liability for breach of contract and the application of implied terms into contracts by including express exclusion clauses or liability limitation clauses in the contract.

 What rules govern exclusion clauses?